Help us improve your experience.

 See Optimized Intersubnet Multicast in EVPN Networks for details on how OISM works in general.
 See these sections for more on the differences with enhanced OISM operation in particular:

 In regular or enhanced mode, OISM requires many configuration elements to operate.
 You configure some elements in common on server leaf devices and border leaf devices.
 Some elements are specific to OISM server leaf devices or border leaf devices.
 See the configuration sections in Optimized Intersubnet Multicast in EVPN Networks for the steps to configure each type of OISM device.
+Many of the configuration steps are the same for either regular or enhanced OISM modes.

 When you use enhanced OISM with DCI stitching, you assign the same VLAN as the SBD in both data centers for the VRF instances that span the interconnection.
 The iGW devices with enhanced OISM enabled transfer multicast control and data traffic across the interconnection only on the SBD.